fahrnbergerg/tryhackme/contain-linux.md

 The decoded string provides a private OpenSSH key.
 Save the decoded private OpenSSH key in the file `contain-linux.key` and restrict it to read permission for the owner.
 # Private OpenSSH Key
 The private OpenSSH key does not reveal any corresponding user.
-Thus, use the filename as username during the key's first usage.
+Use it first by printing its accordant public OpenSSH key.

-`ssh -i contain-linux.key <redacted>@contain-linux.thm` (Attacker Machine)
+`ssh-keygen -y -f contain-linux.key` (Attacker Machine)
 <pre>
-The authenticity of host 'contain-linux.thm (10.10.214.82)' can't be established.
-ECDSA key fingerprint is SHA256:TacqfIcOT2jMwLPHRQFjL8Hgjcn4tGlPz/5F8DRz6Zc.
-Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
-Warning: Permanently added 'contain-linux.thm' (ECDSA) to the list of known hosts.
-Enter passphrase for key 'contain-linux.key':
+Enter passphrase:
 </pre>
 The usage of the private OpenSSH key prompts for a passphrase.
 Convert the private OpenSSH key to a John-compatible hash and catch a glimpse of it.